apache/hudi/website/docs/snapshot_exporter.md

 ## Introduction
 HoodieSnapshotExporter allows you to copy data from one location to another for backups or other purposes.
-You can write data as Hudi, Json, or Parquet file formats.
+You can write data as Hudi, Json, Orc, or Parquet file formats.
 In addition to copying data, you can also repartition data with a provided field or implement custom repartitioning by extending a class shown in detail below.

 ## Arguments